dibzrozb/Dibueng-Bosman/README.md

 # Dibueng Roslind Bosman

+### About Me

+I aspire to be part of an organisation with a vibrant and inclusive culture that allows me to learn and develop myself into a valuable member of a marketing team.
+Growth and learning are what motivate me to tackle new challenges and opportunities with an open mind.

 You can use the [editor on GitHub](https://github.com/dibzrozb/Dibueng-Bosman/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.